-Banded books for guided reading are kept on shelves outside Reception, in the Nursery Rainbow Room and in the ground floor Group Room.
-KS2 guided reading books are stored on books shelves in classrooms and have coloured stickers which correspond to reading ages and NC levels.
+Graded books for guided reading are kept on shelves in the downstairs Group Room and all phonic guided reading books which correspond to Letters and Sounds are stored downstairs in the 'animal corridor.
+KS2 guided reading books are stored on books shelves in classrooms and have coloured stickers which correspond to reading ages and ability level.
 There is a wide range of reading materials in fiction and non-fiction.
 The collection is regularly supplemented to suit the needs of the children.
-Big books are stored in purpose-built bookcases in the library and the ground floor Group Room.
+Big books are stored in purpose-built bookcases in the library.
 Guided reading books are often sent home as individual books following a guided session, or in preparation for a guided session.